|| Posts by

 – and –

-Q: If Kraftwerk never existed, where do you think electronic music would be today?
+Q: If Kraftwerk had never existed, where do you think electronic music would be today?
 Would it be at a previous point on the electronic music timeline or would it have gone in a completely different direction?

 A: Well, I’m not that old to have been there… I was a small kid playing the piano in the 80s when Kraftwerk had been already around for a decade and well-known in Europe… so their influence on most everything-in-4/4 in electronic music was a done deal by then.
 But I’ll take a stab at hypothesizing about this fascinating proposition.